Wedding Photographer at Hampton Court House

 Presenting Mr & Mrs: Exiting Hampton Court House as Husband and Wife

-I back away towards the door with my camera firmly trained on them as they walk towards me.
+I back towards the door with my camera firmly trained on them as they walk towards me.
 I always ask couples to take their time at this moment to enable me to take a great sequence as they enjoy their first moments of marriage.

-The hall gives an ornate backdrop as the newly-weds walk back down the aisle after their ceremony.
+The hall gives an ornate backdrop as the newlyweds walk back down the aisle after their ceremony.

 Confetti & Congratulations

 Bubbles can make for a stunning visual alternative and are used to good effect in the photos below.
+Just beware of little soap marks on your clothing!

 One of the last of the confetti sequence in this sunny wedding photo.

-Posed Group Portraits
+Posed Group Portraits Outside Hampton Court House

 I ask the couple to provide a list before the day to work from.
 At Hampton Court House, I usually start at the front of the building, then move to the gardens if they’d like a change of scene.

-A big group shot of everyone present is a good start as everyone is still together.
+A big group shot of everyone present is a good start, as everyone is still together.
 It also means I can ask for people that I need for the other group shots to remain.
 The venue manager kindly provided me with a ladder to take this one.

 This smaller group is the groom’s side of the family.
 It shows off the beautifully ornate front of the house and entrance.